Finland: Linda Lampenius x Pete Parkkonen win UMK 2026 with Liekinheitin

 02 Etta – Millon Dollar Smile (8)

 My favourite song heading into UMK, I was disappointed with the lack of vocal presence, and Etta was smiling too much.
 I would have preferred a more serious expression throughout and save the “million dollar smile” until the very end.
+Those little annoyances dissipated upon viewing the performance a second time.
 Other than that, the staging was evocative and distinct, and I still love the song.

 03 Kiki – Rakkaudenkipee (9)